julia-kraus/CarND-Behavioral-Cloning-P3/writeup_template.md

 I finally randomly shuffled the data set and put 30% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The model gave good results after training 12 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+#### 4. Attempts to Reduce Overfitting
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Dropout layers for reduced overfitting were not necessary.